infracost/docs/docs/integrations/github_app.md

     - For private **registry modules**, see [this page](/docs/features/terraform_modules/#terraform-registry-modules) and set the required Terraform registry token and host in the integration settings page in Infracost Cloud.

 5. If you need to customize how Infracost runs, add an `infracost.yml` [config file](/docs/features/config_file/) to the root of your repo.
 The GitHub App will automatically use that file if it's present.
-The app will also apply any usage values defined in the `infracost-usage-yml` [usage file](/docs/features/usage_based_resources/) at the root of the repo.
+The app will also apply any usage values defined in the `infracost-usage.yml` [usage file](/docs/features/usage_based_resources/) at the root of the repo.

 6. Open a test pull request and wait for Infracost to leave a pull request comment.
 The [Infracost Cloud dashboard](https://dashboard.infracost.io) should also show the cost estimate too.